maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 #### Variations:

-Early instances of `STRING$`, in BASIC-PLUS for instance, only support an ASCII character value in the second parameter.
+Early instances of `STRING$`, in BASIC-PLUS for instance, only support a single ASCII character value in the second parameter.
 The ability to use a string parameter appeared later; it was available on the TRS-80, but it is unlikely that was the first example.

 <!-- TOC --><a name="tabaexp"></a>
 ### `TAB`(*aexp*)

 `TAB` is a pseudo-function, normally used only in `PRINT` statements.
+This is used to line up output in tabular format, by specifying the same *aexp* for values that should be aligned.

-In most dialects, it does not return a value; instead, it advances the cursor to the column given by *aexp*.
-This is used to line up output in tabular format.
+In most dialects, `TAB` does not return a value; instead, it directly advances the cursor to the column given by *aexp* and returns nothing.
+For instance, in MS dialects, `A$=TAB(10)` will return a syntax error when run.
 In RetroBASIC, `TAB` *does* return a string, one containing enough spaces to advance from the current `POS` to the indicated column.

+#### Variations:

+In Apple's Integer BASIC, `TAB` is a statement, not a function.
+To advance the cursor to column 10 and print "HELLO", one uses `TAB 10:PRINT "HELLO"`.
+By any measure, this is a more correct syntax.
+This is not currently supported.

 <!-- TOC --><a name="timedexp-and-timeaexp"></a>
 ### `TIME`{(*dexp*)} and `TIME=`*aexp*